 Most aspects of the ISO 45001 occupational health and safety management system will be familiar to you as an OHSAS 18001 user.
 Its requirements are consistent, allowing ease of integration into your organisation’s management processes.

 OHSAS 18001 will be withdrawn three years after the publication of ISO 45001.
-This means you have plenty of transition time to understand, communicate and implement changes in order to move your business to the new standard.
+This means you only have a limited time left before transition time to understand, communicate and implement changes in order to move your business to the new standard.
 During this period, you must still comply with OHSAS 18001 requirements.

 NDC’s lead auditors can help you to transition to the new standard with minimal disruption.